The Coronavirus Crisis (Part 2)

 Venice’s canals, meanwhile, are said to be the clearest they have been in 60 years.
-With less traffic on the canals, sediment can remain at the bottom, undisturbed.
+With less boat traffic stirring up the canals, sediment can remain at the bottom, undisturbed.
 This has welcomed birds and fish back to the waterways (though not dolphins, as was reported a few months ago; they were filmed at a port in Sardinia, in the Mediterranean Sea, hundreds of miles away).

 As global travel restrictions were put in place, there was also a huge drop in the number of commercial flights, with many airlines grounding most of their fleets.
 Fewer planes in the sky, coupled with fewer cars on the road and industry grinding to a halt, resulted in what has been hailed as the biggest carbon crash ever recorded, in just a few short months.
 In the first few months of lockdown, China produced approximately 200 million fewer metric tons of carbon dioxide than the same period in 2019.
-Analyses project that carbon emissions this year will fall by 4 – 8%, somewhere between 2 and 3 billion tonnes.
+Analyses project that global carbon emissions this year will fall by 4 – 8%, somewhere between 2 and 3 billion tonnes.

 Bad: Increase in poaching